jaypatrick/warpdev-hiring-challenge/WINDOWS.md

 ## File Compatibility

 The AWK script (`src/mars_mission_analyzer.awk`) is fully compatible with Windows.
-The data file (`space_missions.log`) will work on any platform.
+The data file (`data/space_missions.log`) will work on any platform.
 Only the bash test script needs adaptation for Windows.

 ## Performance Notes